 The familiar term ‘slipped disc’ is a misnomer.
 The discs between the vertebrae of the spine are firmly attached and cannot actually slip out of place.
-However, they can wear, split and herniate (bulge out).
+However, they can become worn, split and herniate (bulge out).

 Is it a common problem?

 The term ‘slipped disc’ is used quite frequently as a diagnosis for back pain but, contrary to popular belief, symptomatic disc herniations are not that common and ‘sciatica’ is often due to referred pain from the muscles, joints and ligaments of the spine.

 Disc herniation can be a serious injury possibly requiring surgery although, fortunately, only in a very small number of persistent cases.
 Urgent surgery may be indicated if your bowel and bladder control is affected; these may be symptoms of a rare but serious condition called cauda equina syndrome.